TV-Loonland AG

 TV-Loonland AG was a German branding and management company that specialized in the production of children's programmes.
 The company's offices were located in Europe (Paris, Munich and London).
-The company's mascot is a sheep on the blue dome.
+The company's mascot is a sheep on a blue dome.

 History

 TMO Film GmbH was founded by Peter Volkle in 1989.
 The company first began working on animated content within this time, and by 1993 began to produce popular animated content.
 The company then released its first film - Die Schelme von Schelm, in 1995.
 In the same year, the company opened up an animation studio in Hungary called Loonland Animation in Hungary which TMO later purchased a stake in.
 The company then rebranded as TMO-Loonland Film GmbH in 1997.
 The company later purchased a stake in RG Prince Films in Korea, and increased the number of programmes being produced.

 At the start of 2000, the company was rebranded to TV-Loonland AG.
-In March 2000, the company began to search for a UK sales agent for a planned expansion to the United Kingdom.
-In September 2000, the company purchased British animation studio Telemagination.

-On October 3, 2000, the company purchased the television business assets of Sony Wonder, which included full ownership in animation studio Sunbow Entertainment, alongside a programming library that included shows based on Hasbro properties.
-In exchange for the purchase, Sony Wonder retained US distribution rights to the Sunbow catalogue and the European music rights.

-On May 15, 2001, the company shuttered Family Harbour.

-In November 2001, Loonland purchased a 29.9% stake in UK distributor Metrodome Distribution.
-This stake was later increased to a 54.4% operational control within the company by August 2002, and then a 75% stake by January 2003.
-However, by 2007, this stake was reduced to 61.2%.
+In March, the company announced their plans to go public at the end of the month and signed a first-look distribution deal with Sony Wonder to represent their television catalogue for German-speaking and certain CEE regions.
+The company also began to search for a UK sales agent for a planned expansion to the United Kingdom.
+In April, the company signed a pan-european deal with AAC Kids for co-financing and distribution.
+In September 2000, the company announced that they've purchased London-based British animation studio Telemagination, giving TV Loonland their own British animation production company outside of Germany and taking over Telemagination's production library.
+Two and a half weeks later in that same month, the company had acquired Latin American distribution company Salsa Distribution, who represented products from The Jim Henson Company in these territories, thrust expanding TV Loonland's operations into the Latin America countries outside of Europe with Salsa Distribution being placed as the former's own Latin American distribution subsidiary.
+On October 3 2000 following their initial distribution deal months prior, TV-Loonland announced they had purchased Sony Wonder's television business assets.
+The deal included full ownership in American animation production studio Sunbow Entertainment, alongside a programming library that included shows based on Hasbro properties giving TV Loonland their own American animation production studio outside of Europe.
+In exchange for the purchase, Sony Wonder retained North American home video rights to their catalogue and worldwide music rights.
+Two months later in December 2000 following TV Loonland's acquisition of Sony Wonder's television operations and the latter's animation production studio Sunbow Entertainment, the company purchased a 65% stake in Seoul-based South Korean home video distribution firm Saerom Entertainment expanded their operations outside of Europe, giving TV Loonland their own South Korean home video distribution subsidiary and their entry into the South Korean distribution business.